princenchiba/HOW-TO-CREATE-RESTful-API/ReadMe.md

 </br>

 It's important to handle errors and exceptions in your API code to provide meaningful feedback to clients.

-You can define error handling middleware to handle any errors that occur during the request/response cycle.
+1. You can define error handling middleware to handle any errors that occur during the request/response cycle.

-Or

-Use try-catch blocks to catch synchronous errors that occur within your application.
+2. Another method to handle error is by using try-catch blocks to catch synchronous errors that occur within your application.

-Or

-Use Promises to handle errors that occur in asynchronous code.
+3. You can also use Promises to handle errors that occur in asynchronous code.

-Or

-Use any third-party library that can be used to handle errors and exceptions in Node.js applications.
+4. Alternatively, you can use any third-party library that can be used to handle errors and exceptions in Node.js applications.
 One such library is express-validator.

 </br>